mriekkinen/openplacefinder/docs/development.md

 After a while, this should launch a browser window at [http://localhost:3000/](http://localhost:3000/).

 If everything runs smoothly, you'll be greeted with a working app, but the markers may look a little funny.
 This is because we haven't downloaded any icon sets, and hence you'll see blank boxes where icons are used.
+We'll fix this in the next section.

+## Downloading the data files

+This app depends on a set of files to provide a complete feature set.
+These include a few icon sets, and a database containing information collected from the OpenStreetMap Wiki.
+Obtaining these files may take a bit of time, but needs to be done only once.

-To fix this, please follow the instructions at [downloading and processing the icon sets](icons.md).
-Naturally, this needs to be done only once.
+* Follow the instructions at [downloading and processing the icon sets](icons.md).
+* Download the file [taginfo-wiki.db.bz2](https://taginfo.openstreetmap.org/download/taginfo-wiki.db.bz2) from [Taginfo](https://taginfo.openstreetmap.org/download).
+Then extract the compressed file and copy the unpacked file `taginfo-wiki.db` into the directory `map-server/data`.

 ## Setting up a production instance